MicrosoftDocs/Azure-RMSDocs/mip/develop/concept-mip-proxies.md

 ## Proxies on Other Platforms

 MIP SDK supports proxies on Windows and Linux.
 On Windows, both transparent and explicit proxies are supported.
 On Linux, MIP SDK will follow the http_proxy environment variable.
 Authenticated proxies are not supported.
-If additional proxy support is required, review the custom [`mip::HttpDelegate`](./reference/class_mip_httpdelegate.md) and workaround section or more details.
+If more proxy support is required, review the custom [`mip::HttpDelegate`](./reference/class_mip_httpdelegate.md) and workaround section or more details.

 ## Custom HTTP Delegate